- Requirements to start using DETECT

 - Information required about the buildings under study:

-- Their zip code (their whole address would be preferable but not indispensable)
+- Their zip code (their whole address or coordinates would be preferable but not indispensable)

-- Activity (needed to compare this building with similar buildings)
+- Activity.
+This parameter is necessary to compare each building with similar ones).

 Detect's configuration process

-The complete configuration flow you should follow in order to start using Detect, can be seen in the following scheme:
+The complete configuration flow you should follow to start using Detect can be seen in the following scheme:

 * Compulsory steps, considered as Basic configuration steps.